Activities and experiences in Menorca | SweetMenorca

 6.1.
 Events and Parties

-• Craft Markets: Look for local markets where you can buy handmade products and support the island's artisans.
+• Craft markets: Look for local markets where you can buy handmade products and support the island's artisans.

 7. Respect for the Environment